We’ll help you track down the best finance deal for your HMO rental property

 Whether you will be investing via your personal name or a limited company

-As with any mortgage application, lenders will also carry out a credit check.
+As with any mortgage application, your HMO mortgage lenders will also carry out a credit check.
 If you have a history of bad credit, your options may be more limited.
 Learn more about applying for a mortgage with a poor credit profile.

 Let’s see what’s possible!